Star-farm/gama-oryza/README.md

 | S_CH4C        | kg C/ha | Seasonally accumulative CH4 emission                    |
 | DAE           |         | Days after emergence                                    |

+For more information you can find the ORYZA manual in ```oryzatrain``` folder and you can check this [sheet table](https://docs.google.com/spreadsheets/d/1Im6XVrKtR67UFT2nrhxxbTlJbc4WDTFpVXvmvhssfOI/edit?usp=sharing) which contains input data and parameters in ORYZA

 ### GAMA

 After running ORYZA simulation, I use GAMA to visualize the results from ORYZA and also as an input for the farmer decision making model.